Mk44 Bushmaster II: Programming kit

 A programming kit from Rheinmetall Oerlikon can be adapted to the Mk44 Bushmaster.
 With this kit, AHEAD 30mm air-burst ammunition can be shot from this cannon.
-The kit is the same as the ones used on the autocanons MK 30-2/ABM and the Oerlikon KCE, and was adapted for the Mk44.
+The kit is the same as the ones used on the autocannons MK 30-2/ABM and the Oerlikon KCE, and was adapted for the Mk44.

 Users

 RCWS-30 mount on Czech Pandur II.

 AC-130U with a trial installation of two Mk 44 weapons.

 Irish Mowag Piranha shooting Mk 44 Bushmaster II.